-During the bushfire season, if you wish to have an outdoor fire, please check first with the resident caretakers.
+During the bushfire season, if you wish to have an outdoor fire, please check first with the residents.

 Can I extend my stay?

 You are welcome to book another stay with us, however, each stay is limited to 3 nights.
-We figure that food can stay fresh enough in an esky for 3 days, and you might want a shower by then!
+We figure you might want a shower by then!
 It also ensures that the Cabin, which is currently our only overnight accommodation, is available for others to book.